quangtringuyen/leetcode-team-dashboard/DEPLOYMENT.md

-# Docker Deployment Guide for NAS
+# Docker Deployment Guide

-This guide will help you deploy the LeetCode Team Dashboard on your NAS using Docker.
+This guide will help you deploy the LeetCode Team Dashboard using Docker on NAS, VPS, or any server with Docker support.

 ## Prerequisites